-- 1. Mutual Fund units: - 2.
+- 1. Mutual Fund units: Investments in units of Mutual Fund schemes shall be valued at the last declared / latest Net Asset Value made available per Unit by the respective mutual fund scheme, as at the close of the relevant valuation day. - 2.
 Exchange Traded Funds: Units of Exchange Traded Funds will be valued at the closing prices on the stock Exchange.
 If price are not available on any stock exchange, then the NAV per unit will be used for valuation. - Convertible debentures: The non-convertible and convertible components of convertible debentures and bonds shall be valued separately.
 The nonconvertible component would be valued on the same basis as would be applicable to a debt instrument.
 The convertible component shall be valued on the same basis as would be applicable to an equity instrument.
 If, after conversion the resultant equity instrument would be traded pari passu with an existing instrument, which is traded, the value of later instrument can be adopted after an appropriate discount for the non-tradability of the instrument during the period preceding conversion.
 While valuing such instruments, the fact whether the conversion is optional will also be factored in. - 4.
 Convertible Preference Share will be valued at the traded prices.
-If it is not traded it will be valued based on the procedures as Valuation Committee may decide.
+If it is not traded it will be valued based on the procedures as Valuation Committee may decide. - 5.
+Fixed Deposits: Fixed deposits will be valued at cost.

-- 5. Fixed Deposits: Fixed deposits will be valued at cost. - 6.
-Listed Foreign Securities (including ADR/GDR and Overseas Mutual Fund Units)
+6. Listed Foreign Securities (including ADR/GDR and Overseas Mutual Fund Units)